 Where to try it: Manaus is both a principal gateway for trips into the rainforest and an impressive city in its own right, with some of the region's best restaurants.
 Worth the splurge is the high-end Banzeiro, which has a huge menu of Amazonian specialties, including cocktails with fruits from the forest.

-In many parts of Brazil, including Rio de Janeiro, Saturday is the day for partaking in one of Brazil’s most famous dishes, feijoada.
-Black beans and slow-cooked pork form the basis of this thick, hearty stew, and it’s served with rice, shredded kale, farofa (fried cassava flour) and orange slices.
+In many parts of Brazil, including Rio de Janeiro, Saturday is the day for partaking in the most famous national dish of Brazil, feijoada.
+Black-eyed peas and slow-cooked pork form the basis of this thick, hearty stew, and it’s served with rice, shredded kale, farofa (fried cassava flour) and orange slices.

 The calorie-dense meal packs a punch, and feijoada fans suggest fasting before you partake and most importantly pacing yourself.
-Many Brazilians can stretch a meal of feijoada (which is nearly always enjoyed at lunchtime) into a two or three-hour experience, particularly if there's live music on hand.
+Many Brazilians can stretch a meal of feijoada into a two or three-hour experience, particularly if there's live music on hand.
+It’s a popular main dish for a typical homemade Brazilian dinner with some rice, kale and orange slices on the side.
+Cachaça is also usually served.

 Where to try it: The atmospheric Bar do Mineiro in Rio’s Santa Teresa district serves a classic feijoada, which draws in the weekend crowds.
 If you can’t wait until Saturday, the Casa do Feijoada in Ipanema serves the dish every day of the week.